Sunday, June 27, 2010

 B: In the pre-contest conviction among many that the Azeris were a shoe-in for victory, people were quick to discount Drip Drop as being deserving of just about anything, and yet lyrically at least it’s an accurate depiction of a relationship that’s falling apart.
 One line that’s been the subject of particular derision – “You smell like lipstick again” – strikes me as being very believable as reactions to the situation go.
 The bridge resonates, too.

 A: Without doubt the entry trying hardest this year to sound like something you might actually hear being produced in 2010, but for all that – or possibly because of it – it’s a little underwhelming.
-It also suffers in its final thirty seconds from having to adhere to the three-minute rule, feeling cramped and awkward.
+It also suffers in its final 30 seconds from having to adhere to the three-minute rule, feeling cramped and awkward.
 Not in a way that detracts from how obviously well produced it is, mind.

-V: Eurgh, that glove.
-The rest of it’s alright, although Safura’s vocals are tested by the routine as much as her balance is on that staircase, and the ending’s a bit of a mess.
-Nice to see her smile at the end.
+’s nice to see her smile finally.
 Their choice to soften the vocals on the ‘drip drop’ bit is an interesting one.
 The backing vocalists look like they were left over from a Spanish entry ca 1989.

 25 Ukraine

 V: Alyosha might write her own songs, but does she also run up her own clothes, or was her outfit cobbled together from whatever was left of the Ukrainian purse strings?
-It’s an unwanted distraction in what is otherwise a powerhouse performance – one that gets even better between semi and final – that looks amazing.
+It’s an unwanted distraction in what is otherwise a powerhouse performance – one that gets even better between semi and final – which looks amazing.

 26 The Netherlands